 Granite: The abrasiveness of unpolished granite is hard to deny when choosing a mortar and pestle.
 The coarse surface grinds ingredients to a fine consistency in a way smooth interior mortar and pestles cannot.
 It is also a very attractive material and can often double as a serving dish.
 The disadvantages are the porous surface can grab food particles that then must be removed, but you have to be careful because just like food debris, soap can get caught in the surface and affect the flavor of future ingredients.
 Also, granite mortars and pestles usually require seasoning prior to use, but once properly prepared, granite does not absorb flavors of ground spices.

 Marble: Like granite, marble is extremely strong and durable.
-Typically, marble mortar and pestles have a smooth interior which will not yield as fine a grind as granite.
-But, it is beautiful, and the stone base gives a good surface for pulverizing ingredients.
+Typically, marble mortar and pestles have a smooth interior which will not yield as fine of a grind as granite.
+But it is beautiful, and the stone base gives an excellent surface for pulverizing ingredients.
 It also cleans up easily.

 Stainless Steel: If you are going for a complete stainless steel kitchen, this material might be the choice for you.
 It cleans very easily, and some are even dishwasher safe.
 The downside of this material is it is very smooth and has no grab on the surface for grinding and pulverizing.
 It is slippery which means no traction, and you need to be careful of rusting.
 If choosing this surface, know it is best for wet or oily ingredients.